Adam-Chamberlain/8-Week-SQL-Challenge/#2 - Pizza Runner/README.md

 ### 2. What was the most commonly added extra?

 ```
-WITH temp1 AS (
+WITH clean AS (
 SELECT
 order_id,
 CASE WHEN extras LIKE '' OR extras LIKE 'null' THEN null ELSE extras END AS extras
 FROM pizza_runner.customer_orders),

-temp2 AS (
+separate AS (
 SELECT
 order_id,
 CAST(UNNEST(STRING_TO_ARRAY(extras, ',')) AS INTEGER) AS topping_id
-FROM temp1)
+FROM clean)

 SELECT
 topping_name,
 COUNT(order_id) AS amount
-FROM temp2 t
+FROM separate s
 JOIN pizza_runner.pizza_toppings pt
-ON t.topping_id = pt.topping_id
+ON s.topping_id = pt.topping_id
 GROUP BY topping_name
 ORDER BY amount DESC
 ```
-Since this required lots of cleaning, I used three queries.
+Since this required lots of cleaning, I used two CTEs.
 The first one fixes all the inconsistent null values in the `extras` column.
 The second one separates the topping ids, since they are in the same column and separated by commas, similar to the previous question.
-The final query joins it with the pizza toppings table, matches the topping ids with their name, and groups them based on how many times they are counted.
+The main query joins it with the pizza toppings table, matches the topping ids with their name, and groups them based on how many times they are counted.

 | topping_name | amount |
 | ------------ | ------ |